UNCARIA GUIANENSIS - CAT'S CLAW.|

 Phytochemicals in the plant include: alkaloids, anthraquinones, sterols, triterpenes, glycosides,

 These phytochemicals have been shown to provide natural support against many viruses.
-The herb can be
+They can also be

 used to build the immune system since it is an immuno stimulant.

-Uncaria guianensis is used for the treatment of wounds, dysentery and
+Uncaria guianensis is used for the treatment of wounds, dysentery,immune system, cancer,

 Visit also our APPLICATION & DOSAGE -,